clojuredocs/guides/articles/tutorials/vim_fireplace.md

 _Tip_: During testing you may get into the situation where you've deleted an old, possibly failing, test, yet it still runs because it's still in memory.
 Supposing the name of the test is `a-test`, you have a few options:

 * Hit `cqp` (or use `:Eval`) and run `(ns-unmap *ns* 'a-test)` to remove the test from the namespace.
-* Restart the Leiningen REPL. foreplay will re-initialize the connection the next time you run a command.
+* Restart the Leiningen REPL. fireplace will re-initialize the connection the next time you run a command.

 Wondering what `clojure.core/ns-unmap` does?
-In foreplay, use the command `:Doc ns-unmap` to see the docstring.
+In fireplace, use the command `:Doc ns-unmap` to see the docstring.
 If a symbol's under your cursor you can just hit `shift-K` to do the same thing.

 ## The Quasi-REPL and Evaluating Code
-Note we've learned another handy command, `cqp`, which opens foreplay's "quasi-repl" where you can execute Clojure code in the current namespace.
+Note we've learned another handy command, `cqp`, which opens fireplace's "quasi-repl" where you can execute Clojure code in the current namespace.
 Tab-completion and command history are supported there as you'd expect.
 If you need to do a little more editing or you'd like to edit and re-run a previous command, hit `cqc` to bring up a command-line window similar to what you'd get with `q:` in normal Vim.

-Many times you'd like to just evaluate some snippet of code. foreplay.vim really shines here because it brings idiomatic Vim to bear on the problem.
+Many times you'd like to just evaluate some snippet of code. fireplace.vim really shines here because it brings idiomatic Vim to bear on the problem.
 For example, it's common to have a snippet of test code you're playing with in a namespace, often in a `(comment )` at the end of the file.
 Let's say we have something like this:

 ```clojure
 (comment